SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.PostgreSql/README.md

 ```
 1. Create and bind a Postgres Service instance to your application.
 2. Optionally, configure any Postgres client settings (e.g. appsettings.json)
-3. Add SteelToe CloudFoundry config provider to your ConfigurationBuilder.
+3. Add Steeltoe CloudFoundry config provider to your ConfigurationBuilder.
 4. Add NpgsqlConnection or DbContext to your ServiceCollection.
 ```
 ## Create & Bind Postgres Service